Solving the Canonical Representation and Star System Problems for Proper Circular-Arc Graphs in Log-Space: Canonical arc representations of concave-round and PCA graphs

-{\bf 2.} The proof of Part~1 is constructive; it readily gives us a logspace algorithm that, given a twin-free co-convex graph~$G$, a bipartition $\{U,W\}$ of the complementing graph~$H$, and an interval ordering \refeq{Uuu} of the hypergraph~$\calN_U(H)$, constructs an arc representation of~$G$.
-Note that the preprocessing step, that is, finding $\{U,W\}$ such that $\calN_U(H)$~is an interval hypergraph and computing an interval ordering of~$\calN_U(H)$, can be done also in logspace.
-To this end, we first use the Reingold algorithm~\cite{Reingold08} to split $H$ into connected components $H_1,\ldots,H_m$, each with bipartition $V(H_i)=U_i\cup W_i$.
-Then we run the algorithm of Theorem~\ref{thm:kklv} on each of the hypergraphs~$\calN_{U_i}(H_i)$ and~$\calN_{W_i}(H_i)$, computing interval orderings for all those hypergraphs which are interval.
-Swapping the notation~$U_i$ and~$W_i$ whenever needed, we obtain interval orderings for all $\calN_{U_i}(H_i)$ and merge them, obtaining an interval ordering of~$\calN_U(H)$, where $U=\bigcup_{i=1}^mU_i$.
-Thus, we have a logspace algorithm constructing an arc representation of a given \emph{twin-free} co-convex graph.
+In order to compute~$\alpha$ in logspace, it suffices to compute a suitable bipartition $\{U,W\}$ of~$\barG$ and an interval order of the hypergraph~$\calN_U(\barG)$ in logspace.
+Finding a bipartition $\{U,W\}$ such that $\calN_U(\barG)$ is an interval hypergraph can be done by splitting $\barG$ into connected components $H_1,\dots,H_k$ (using Reingold's algorithm~\cite{Reingold08}) and finding such a bipartition $\{U_i,W_i\}$ for each component $H_i$.
+By using the logspace algorithm of~\cite{KoeblerKLV11} we can actually compute interval orders of the hypergraphs~$\calN_{U_i}(H_i)$ which can be easily pasted together to give an interval order of~$\calN_U(\barG)$. \hide{ To this end, we first use the Reingold algorithm \cite{Reingold08} to split $H$ into connected components $H_1,\ldots,H_m$, each with bipartition $V(H_i)=U_i\cup W_i$.
+Then we run the algorithm of \cite{KoeblerKLV11} on each of the hypergraphs $\calN_{U_i}(H_i)$ and $\calN_{W_i}(H_i)$, computing interval orders for all those hypergraphs which are interval.
+Swapping the notation $U_i$ and $W_i$ whenever needed, we obtain interval orders for all $\calN_{U_i}(H_i)$ and merge them, obtaining an interval order of $\calN_U(H)$, where $U=\bigcup_{i=1}^mU_i$.
+Thus, we have a logspace algorithm constructing an arc representation of a given twin-free co-convex graph. } Together with the canonical labeling algorithm this implies that the canonical arc representation problem for co-convex graphs and, in particular, for co-bipartite concave-round graphs is solvable in logspace.

-A canonical labeling algorithm for convex graphs, hence for \emph{all} co-convex graphs, is designed in~\cite{KoeblerKLV11} (we can as well use the algorithm of Theorem~\ref{cor:circ-conv} for the larger class of circular convex graphs).
-The canonical arc representation problem for co-convex graphs is, therefore, solvable in logspace by the forthcoming Lemma~\ref{lem:cloning}. \end{proof}

-As noticed in Section~\ref{s:noncobip}, we have a canonical representation algorithm for a class of intersection graphs whenever this class admits a canonical labeling algorithm and an algorithm representing a given graph by an intersection model (not necessarily canonical).
-We now observe that, for CA and PCA graphs, it is enough to have the latter algorithm only in the twin-free case.

-\begin{lemma} Let $C$ be a class of circular-arc graphs admitting a logspace canonical labeling algorithm.
-Denote the class of twin-free graphs in~$C$ by~$C_1$.
-If $C_1$~has a logspace arc representation algorithm (not necessarily canonical), then $C$~has a logspace canonical arc representation algorithm.
-Moreover, if the former algorithm produces proper arc representations, so does the latter. \end{lemma}